How we downsized (and saved thousands!) : Downsize

 Will a downgrade free up money for debt or retirement?

 Downgrading your home, but ending up upside down in a mortgage is not useful.
-However, if you are currently renting and go from a 4 bedroom to a 3 bedroom home and find yourself with several hundred dollars more each month it is a good choice.
+However, if you are currently renting and downsize by going from a 4 bedroom to a 3 bedroom home and find yourself with several hundred dollars more each month it is a good downsize choice.
 Ultimately, downsizing is a way to free up income to pay toward existing debt, or to save for the future.
 Living below your means can help you get out of debt much quicker, and secure your financial freedom for years to come.
 Consider selling the extra vehicle, moving to a less expensive apartment, or even selling off possessions that are no longer needed or used.

 Downsizing is key to paying off debt.
 If debt is holding you back from finding financial freedom, then knowing what ways to downsize is imperative.
 By streamlining your life, you open up funds that will help you to pay off debt, save for retirement or simply quit working long hours and begin working for yourself.